bahmutov/vue-calculator/blog/README.md

 }
 ```

-The application runs, and now we can find `window.__coverage__` object with counters for every statement, every function, and every branch for every file.
+The application runs, and now we should find the `window.__coverage__` object with counters for every statement, every function, and every branch of every file.

 ![Application coverage object](./images/coverage.png)

-Except the coverage object includes a single entry `src/main.js`, and is missing `src/App.vue` and `src/components/Calculator.vue` files.
+Except the coverage object as shown above, includes only a single entry `src/main.js`, and the coverage object is missing both `src/App.vue` and `src/components/Calculator.vue` files.

 Let's tell `babel-plugin-istanbul` that we want to instrument both `.js` and `.vue` files.